-Pharmaceutical drugs, characterized by their environmental persistence (e.g. cytostatic drugs [CDs]) have been detected in water bodies (drinking water, groundwater, surface water, and effluent wastewater) at concentrations up to μg/L level.
-Actual methods for the removal and degradation of CDs, including electrochemical, photochemical, and biological methods have been developed.
-However, these methods are expensive and sometimes inefficient for CDs complete removal from the treated water.
-Including the exploitation of previous results from EU funded projects, the goal of project RECOPHARMA is to design, develop, validate and demonstrate a novel process by sequential integration the potentials offered by Molecular Imprinted Polymers (MIPs), Reagentless Thermosorption (RTS), Nanocomposites Functional Materials, Advanced Oxidation Processes, for an effective treatment aiming the recovery of target recalcitrant CDs and degradation of corresponding transformation products or metabolites, working in a continuous operation mode.
-The suggested approach offers versatile, fast, highly efficient, and low-cost treatment for wastewaters.
+Pharmaceutical drugs, characterized by their environmental persistence (e.g., cytostatic drugs [CDs]) were detected in water bodies (drinking water, groundwater, surface water, and effluent wastewater) at concentrations up to μg/L. Actual methods for the removal and degradation of CDs have been developed, including electrochemical, photochemical, and biological methods.
+However, these methods are costly and sometimes inefficient for complete removal of CDs from treated water.
+Including the exploitation of previous results from EU funded projects, the objective of the RECOPHARMA project is to design, develop, validate and demonstrate a novel process by sequential integration of the potentials offered by Molecularly Imprinted Polymers (MIP), Reagent-free Thermosorption (RTS), Nanocomposites Functional Materials, advanced oxidation processes, for an efficient treatment aiming at the recovery of target recalcitrant CDs and the degradation of corresponding transformation products or metabolites, working in a continuous operation mode.
+The suggested approach offers a versatile, fast, highly efficient and low-cost wastewater treatment.

-RECOPHARMA brings together academic research centres and the private sector, with a long-term goal of designing and developing advanced water treatment technologies in the interest of the society and integrate them for demonstration following a circular economy approach.
-Through the scheduled secondments, the involved staff will perform the required R&I to demonstrate the technical and economic feasibility of the developed process, including the technical formation of specialists as a fundamental activity to project success.
-The secondments will also enhance the exchange of knowledge, best practices, know-how, innovations, experience, mutual cooperation and culture of work between different organizations, regions and countries through the partners' well-established reputation as transfer hubs.
+RECOPHARMA brings together academic research centers and the private sector, with the long-term objective of designing and developing advanced water treatment technologies in the interest of society and integrating them for demonstration following a circular economy approach.
+Through the programmed secondments, the personnel involved will perform the R&D required to demonstrate the technical and economic feasibility of the developed process, including the technical training of specialists as a fundamental activity for the success of the project.
+The secondments will also enhance the exchange of knowledge, best practices, expertise, innovations, experience, mutual cooperation and working culture between different organizations, regions and countries through the partners' well-established reputation as transfer centers.

-The European Chronic Diseases Alliance has defined cancer as one of the major non-communicable diseases, accounting for 13% of the deaths worldwide, resulting in 8.2 million deaths annually.
-In the NEOSETAC project, breast cancer will be the focus of study being the most common cancers in women.
-It comprises of 10.4% of all the cancer incidences among women, causing 411 093 deaths per year overall the world.
-In Europe, there is more than twice of the amount of new breast cancer cases annually than new cases of cancer in any other place.
-The complexity of breast cancer makes it a big challenge for successful treatment.
-The NEOSETAC project will demonstrate the anti-cancer therapeutic potential of a novel Selenium based therapy for the management of breast cancer.
-The clinical application of Selenium (Se) compounds for cancer treatment is until now limited in chemoprevention as dietary supplement.
-In this proposal, we aim to improve the therapeutic window, pharmacokinetic properties and targeting drug delivery via nanoparticles (NPs).
+The European Chronic Disease Alliance has defined cancer as one of the leading non-communicable diseases, accounting for 13% of deaths worldwide, resulting in 8.2 million deaths annually.
+In the NEOSETAC project, breast cancer will be the focus of the study, as it is the most common cancer in women.
+It comprises 10.4% of all cancer incidences among women, causing 411 093 deaths per year worldwide.
+In Europe, there are more than twice the number of new cases of breast cancer per year than new cases of cancer anywhere else.
+The complexity of breast cancer makes it a major challenge for successful treatment.
+The NEOSETAC project will demonstrate the anti-cancer therapeutic potential of a novel selenium-based therapy for the treatment of breast cancer.
+The clinical application of selenium (Se) compounds for cancer treatment is so far limited in chemoprevention as a dietary supplement.
+In this proposal, we aim to improve the therapeutic window, pharmacokinetic properties and drug delivery via nanoparticles (NPs).
 By loading Se into biodegradable NPs, drug release is controlled within the narrow therapeutic window of Se.
-At the same time the uptake and activation of Se compounds at desired location (tumor lesions and metastasis) is achieved.
-We also propose to functionalize NPs by cancer cell /cancer stem cell targeting ligands to further improve the therapeutic efficacy and prevent cancer recurrence after chemotherapy.
-These advantages will lead to an enhanced anticancer activity and reduced systemic toxicity.
-Moreover, targeting via NPs will improve the pharmacokinetic properties and increase the relatively short half-life (~18 hours) of Se.
+At the same time, uptake and activation of Se compounds at the desired location (tumor lesions and metastases) is achieved.
+We also propose to functionalize NPs by ligands targeting cancer cells/cancer stem cells to further improve therapeutic efficacy and prevent cancer recurrence after chemotherapy.
+These advantages will lead to enhanced anticancer activity and reduced systemic toxicity.
+In addition, NP targeting will improve the pharmacokinetic properties and increase the relatively short half-life (~18 hours) of Se.